Author of Why We Fail

 He’s coached teams at Reed Elsevier and Rodale through the entire product development process, and helped turn around a failing media business at Fox Mobile Group through the development of a new web platform and mobile apps.

 He’s passionate about learning and sharing what he learns: He earned a master’s degree in music technology from New York University and a bachelor’s degree in journalism from Rutgers University, co-founded the Information Architecture Institute and the Overlap conference, and taught at the Parsons School of Design and the Pratt Institute.
-He’s also written a book, Why We Fail: Real Stories and Practical Lessons from Experience Design Failures.
+He’s also the author of a Rosenfeld Media book, Why We Fail: Real Stories and Practical Lessons from Experience Design Failures.

 Finally, Victor walks the walk by developing his own product, Nickel, with the goal of making personal financial planning accessible to everyone.